condon-lab/Condon_Lab_Docs/docs/index.md

 This is a repository for holding all things documentation that might be helpful.
 It has been created using [mkdocs](https://www.mkdocs.org).

 ## Contributing
-To contribute first you need to clone this repo
+To contribute first you need to be added to the repo.
+Reach out to [Laura](https://github.com/lecondon) and/or [Will](https://github.com/welytle) to be added.
+Then clone this repo
 `git clone git@github.com:condon-lab/Condon_Lab_Docs.git`

 Then you'll need to install the `mkdocs` package by running